-It is no great secret that heart attack is one of the most frightening occurrences that could happen to a person – whether it is with an infant, child, or adult.
+It is no great secret that a heart attack is one of the most frightening occurrences that could happen to a person – whether it is with an infant, child, or adult.
 What is more frightening is that it comes without any warning at all, which may lead to one’s death.
-For this reason, attending to various CPR training will definitely aid you in being knowledgeable about what will you do during these times.
+For this reason, attending various CPR training will definitely aid you in being knowledgeable about what will you do during these times.

-According to Centers for Disease Control and Prevention (CDC), about 790,000 Americans suffer from a heart attack — where someone has a heart attack in every 40 seconds.
+According to the Centers for Disease Control and Prevention (CDC), about 790,000 Americans suffer from a heart attack — where someone has a heart attack every 40 seconds.
 In all these cases, 580,000 are a first heart attack and 210,000 happen to people who already had a first heart attack.

 With these things to consider, how can one be prepared for a heart attack?
-Here are some things that you should know about heart attack.
+Here are some things that you should know about a heart attack.

 What triggers a heart attack?

 Heart attacks would likely occur when blood flow has been blocked or reduced due to the damaged or dead part of a heart muscle.
 If the blockage is severe, it would often lead to cardiac arrest.
 If a bystander or a family member has a CPR certification, then the victim can only be called fortunate enough to have a person that is capable enough in CPR.
 This is because a cardiac arrest victim’s life can only be prolonged through CPR.

 However, you should know that when a heart attack occurs and the longer the victim hasn’t been responded with any treatment to restore his/her blood flow, the greater the damage would be to the heart muscle.

 Heart attacks can happen anytime, anywhere

 Heart attacks can strike at any time of the day but occur most of the time during the early hours of the day.
 Studies suggest that morning heart attacks are the most serious cases.
 As is written in the journal Heart, the heart attack that strikes from 6:00 AM up to noon was associated with the most damage based on the study.